LennMass/causal-workbench/README.md

 pip install -e ".[all]"
 ```

-If you are interested just in parts of this project, replace `all` with whichever phase you're working on (see extras below).
+If you are interested just in parts of this project, replace `all` with whichever sub-phase you're working on (see `pyproject.toml` fur further information.).

 ### 5. Set your LLM API key and run the API of this project